 - What really matters to the patient – any religious beliefs, any difficulties they may be experiencing that we may not know about e.g. they are a carer

 The service operates seven days a week.
 They liaise with ward teams between 9am to 2pm and patient’s contacts will receive phone calls from 2pm to 7pm (updates to patients in A&E could be at any time).

 Support for patients and families

-A range of support is available for families, including information about the emotional and physical responses you may experience after the loss of a loved one, advice on taking care of the practical arrangements and other help.
+A range of support is available for patients and families, including information about the emotional and physical responses you may experience after the loss of a loved one, advice on taking care of the practical arrangements and other help.

 The chaplaincy team can offer confidential support and advice to relatives and carers as well as patients.
 They welcome everyone, whatever your faith or beliefs and whether or not you follow a religion.

 The bereavement service works with families whose loved ones have recently passed away.
 They can offer help with any legal paperwork, practical information and advice.

 Please telephone the relevant hospital bereavement office (see contact numbers below).
 Unfortunately, the teams are unable to meet with you face to face at this time.